Foxlider/Projet-S7-IoT/src/MBGateway/README.md

 - We considered using the older and retiring [MBed Compiler](http://developer.mbed.org) advised by Lancaster University but due to the fact that the Lancaster Library is outdated since 2018, it was unable to compile successfuly.
 - We considered strenthening our minds and go on with C++ by trial and error

-After much failure and many headaches, we successfully fixed our UART Reception :
+After much failure and many headaches, we successfully fixed our UART Reception:
-For a successful UART Connexion you need
+For a successful UART Connexion you need:
 - `uBit.init();` to start the services
 - `serial.baud(115200);` to set the fixed baudrate
 - `uBit.messageBus.listen(MICROBIT_ID_SERIAL, MICROBIT_SERIAL_EVT_DELIM_MATCH, onSerial);`  to set up the event